Schwab vs IBKR

 Recommendations

-Beginners: Interactive Brokers is meant for advanced traders.
-Beginners should choose Schwab.
+Beginners: Interactive Brokers is designed for experienced traders, so newbies should definitely head to Schwab.

-Small Investors: For robo accounts, choose Interactive Advisors.
-For regular brokerage accounts, either Schwab or Interactive Brokers is fine.
+Small Investors: For robo customers, it’s Interactive Advisors.
+For brokerage customers, it’s either Schwab or Interactive Brokers.

-Active Stock Trading: Both brokers are good with their desktop platforms.
+Active Stock Trading: Either broker-dealer with either desktop platform.

 Promotions